neilbrown/gnubee-tools/README.md

 To build a firmware image you can

 	git clone https://github.com/neilbrown/gnubee-tools.git
-	git clone https://github.com/neilbrown/linux.git -b gnubee/v4.4
+	git clone --depth=20 https://github.com/neilbrown/linux.git -b gnubee/v5.4
 	cd linux
-	../gnubee-tools/scripts/gbmake firmware gbpc1-4.4
+	../gnubee-tools/scripts/gbmake firmware gbpc1-5.4

-If you run this on the GnuBee itself (with Debian installed), no other configuration is needed.
+If you run this on the GnuBee itself (with Debian installed), you need to ensure some swap space is configured, as "lzma" needs to allocate a lot of memory to compress the initramfs - 2Gig seems to be enough.
+No other configuration is needed.

 If you run it on another machine, you will need ssh access to the GnuBee.
 This needs to be configured in `gnubee-tools/config`, which